NHSDigital/communications-manager-api/specification/documentation/APIDescription.md

 This API is [in production, beta](https://digital.nhs.uk/developer/guides-and-documentation/reference-guide#statuses).
 We are onboarding partners to use it.

-We may make additive non-breaking changes to the API without notice, for example the addition of fields to the response, or new optional fields to the request.
+We may make additive non-breaking changes to the API without notice, for example the addition of fields to a response or callback, or new optional fields to a request.

 You can comment, upvote and view progress on [our roadmap](https://nhs-digital-api-management.featureupvote.com/?order=top&filter=allexceptdone&tag=nhs-notify-api).